Deciphering Joseph Hooker's letters

 The first is a variable neutral density filter.
 This allows you to continue shooting with a shallow depth of field at around one-fiftieth of a second (necessary for good video footage) even if the light is strong.
 This is an absolute must have.

-www.focusmaker.com.
+The second is a focusing aid.
+There are many rail based systems but for me they are too cumbersome.
+I use a simple cheap system made by FocusMaker see www.focusmaker.com.
 This is a great little tool for videoing plants as it allows a rack focus to be planned and easily executed.
 For example, focusing on one part of a plant with a shallow focus and then changing the focus during a pan , etc.

-www.glideshot.com.
+Thirdly a very small jib such as that made by Glideshot, see www.glideshot.com.
 This allows the camera to move not just by panning the tripod but also laterally and vertically.
 The result is a 3 dimensionality in the footage.
 I have modified my unit by cutting it in half and then joining it together with braces.
 This means that it now fits inside a regular suitcase.
 I have also added an extension bar with a sliding weight and use a bag as a weight which I fill with sand or rocks.
 In this way I carry the minimum weight.
 An external monitor is useful but not essential.
 However a good carbon fibre video tripod is a must.
 Mine is a Miller with a DS10 head when weight matters and a Compass 12 head when it doesn’t and I am after a very slow pan with no stutter.
 For altitude or when I have to carry everything myself I get away with an extremely light carbon fibre tripod with a tiny Manfrotto 128RC head but anchor it down well and don’t try to pan unless really necessary.
 I also have a 1 metre long set of rails and an electric programmable speed carriage which I use for time lapse sequences or vertical pans along a plant.
 Recently I videoed a beautiful waratah (telopea speciosissima) using the rails vertically so that the shot started on the stem and then very slowly climbed up the plant to reveal the spectacular flower.

 Telopea speciosissima